- Profiling type

-If checked, dotTrace will start collecting profiling data right after the launch.
-Otherwise, dotTrace will start collecting this information only after you manually turn it on in the Performance Controller window.
+If selected, dotTrace will start collecting profiling data right after the launch.
+Otherwise, dotTrace will start collecting this information only after you manually select it in the Performance Controller window.

-If the Advanced checkbox is turned on, you are able to additionally specify the following profiler options:
+If Advanced is selected, you are able to additionally specify the following profiler options:

 - Time measurement

 This option defines how dotTrace must calculate calls time.
 For more details, refer toTime Measurement Methods.